joshuaabrookuk/7DFPS/README.md

 - All drone visibility range decreased to 75%
 - Increased ammount of bullets found in a pile

+### Feature inprogress
+- Always start with enough bullets to fill a magazine / chamber? (or, always start with full magazine / chamber?)

 ### Posible Features to add

 - Turrets drop ammo?
-- Always start with enough bullets to fill a magazine / chamber? (or, always start with full magazine / chamber?)
 - Increase hit-box sizes for drones?
-- Increase jump height?
+- Increase jump height? (having a hard time with this)
 - Add run key?